 The above study suggests that as we wean our children from excessive media use, we need to help them develop a sense of empowerment, purpose, and accomplishment in what they do.
-So, allow them to choose between chores when appropriate and ensure that they receive positive feedback for a job well-done (this does not always have to be monetary).
-Far too often, parents are placating their children, doing their homework for them, and not allowing them to hence enjoy pride in a job well-accomplished (Marmot et al., 2002).
+So, allow them to choose between chores when appropriate and ensure they receive positive feedback for a job well done (this does not always have to be monetary).
+Far too often, parents are placating their children, doing their homework for them, and not allowing them to enjoy pride in a well-accomplished job (Marmot et al., 2002).

 Cause Two – Disconnection from Meaningful People:

 Dr. John Cacioppo (2006, 2008, 1010), a neuroscience researcher, studied the impact that loneliness has on health.
 He and his colleagues determined that loneliness causes cortisol levels to go through the roof – as much as that caused by some of the most disturbing things that can ever happen in your life.
 As Hari (2018) summarizes Cacioppo’s research, “Becoming acutely lonely, the experiment(s) found, was as stressful as experiencing a physical attack.”
 Another researcher, Lisa Bergman, followed both isolated and highly connected people over nine years and found that isolated people were two to three times more likely to die during lonely periods and that, specifically, almost everything during lonely periods becomes more fatal for lonely people to include heart disease, cancer, and respiratory problems (Pinker, 2015).
 In short, loneliness can be deadly (Monbiot, 2014).
-In addition, research conducted by Cacioppo et al. (2010) conducted a five-year longitudinal study which showed that loneliness is not merely the result of depression but indeed leads to depression as well.
-In this study, he found that on a measure of 0 percent loneliness to 100 percent loneliness that moving from 50 percent lonely to just 65 percent lonely increases your chances of becoming depressed by eight times.
-He concluded that loneliness is causing a significant amount of depression and anxiety in our society.
-In a Ted Talk presentation, Cacioppo (2013) reported a rather shocking meta-analysis study of over 100,000 participants which found increased risks of dying early due to the following:
+In addition, research conducted by Cacioppo et al. (2010) conducted a five-year longitudinal study, which showed that loneliness is not merely the result of depression but indeed leads to depression as well.
+In this study, he found that on a measure of 0 percent loneliness to 100 percent loneliness moving from 50 percent lonely to just 65 percent lonely increases your chances of becoming depressed by eight times.
+He concluded that loneliness causes a significant amount of depression and anxiety in our society.
+In a Ted Talk presentation, Cacioppo (2013) reported a rather shocking meta-analysis study of over 100,000 participants, which found increased risks of dying early due to the following:

 A